 Notice sudden and acute drop in SNR Margin, showing the times during which electrical interference occurs.

-• Routerstats is an excellent tool, which works "out of the box" for several routers.
+• Routerstats is another excellent tool which works "out of the box" for several routers.

 -Highly recommended especially if you have a Netgear DG834x